seedstack/store-webapp-sample/README.md

 # Store Web application sample
 [![Build status](https://travis-ci.org/seedstack/store-webapp-sample.svg?branch=master)](https://travis-ci.org/seedstack/store-webapp-sample)

-A classic Java Web application.
+A project demonstrating the following features of SeedStack:

+* REST resources,
+* JPA persistence,
+* JavaMail,
+* Pagination,
+* Static resources serving,
+* Simple business code.

-# Run it
+# Running it

+## Locally

-If you have [Maven 3](http://maven.apache.org/) installed, you can clone the repository and run it locally with the maven Jetty plugin:
+If you have [Maven 3](http://maven.apache.org/) installed, you can clone the repository and run it locally:

     git clone https://github.com/seedstack/store-webapp-sample.git
     cd store-webapp-sample
-    mvn clean install && (cd web && mvn jetty:run)
+    mvn clean install && (cd web && mvn seedstack:run)

+## On Heroku

 Or you can just deploy it on your own Heroku account by clicking this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+# Usage

+Just point your favorite browser to the base URL.
 **Note that the application is secured with basic authentication.
-Use demo/demo crendentials to log in.**
+Use demo/demo credentials to log in.**

 # Copyright and license